dylanatsmith/emailgeeks/CODE-OF-CONDUCT.md

 Contributions and discussion about this document are very welcome.
 You can participate in a few different ways:

-* By privately contacting a member of the admin team* By privately contacting a member of the admin team
+* By privately contacting a member of the admin team
 * By opening an issue or a pull request in this repository
 * By raising a discussion in the Slack community itself